gw-inux/Jupyter-Notebooks/90_Streamlit_apps/GWP_Boundary_Conditions/docs/GWP_Boundary_Conditions_General_Instructions1.md

 - Select the No-flow _Q_-_h_ plot for display.
 - The red dot in the _Q_-_h_ plot represents the flow and head at the location of the dot in the model shown in the upper figure.
 - With the No-flow _Q_-_h_ plot selected, this point corresponds to the no-flow boundary on the left and updates as parameter values are changed.
 - The black line shows how $Q_{in}$ varies as head at the no-flow boundary varies from 140 to 160 m.
+The flow is always zero because it is a no flow boundary.

 **3. Analyze Parameter Sensitivity**
 - Vary the recharge and observe how the red dot shifts vertically: